alfu77/Banking-account-analytics/README.md

 ## Confidentiality

 This is a portfolio documentation project based on a real banking dashboard.
-No real customer names, account numbers, account balances, account-officer information, PBIX file and source data are published.
+No account-officer information, PBIX file and source data are published.